LordWingZero/tennu-admin-cooldown/README.md

             ]
         };

-        var shoutConfig = client.config("shout");
+        // Always throw a helpful error when a user is missing important configuration variables for your plugin var shoutConfig = client.config("shout");
         if (!shoutConfig)
         {
             throw Error('tennu-tell: is missing some or all of its configuration.');
         }

+        // This chunk of code is what lets tennu-cooldown take over if it exists
-        var isShoutCooldownReady = imports.admin.isAdmin;
+        // It also logs to the user that its using cooldowns var isShoutCooldownReady = imports.admin.isAdmin;
         var adminCooldown = client._plugins.getRole("cooldown");
         if(adminCooldown)
         {
             if(!shoutConfig.cooldown) {